Korean shamanism: Clients of the mudang

 The rr Oh Su-bok, mistress of the rr of Gyeonggi, holding a service to placate angry spirits of the dead.

 Serving private clients is the core practice for most rr, even those who have built celebrity status through their performance of staged rr.
 In some areas, including Jeju, clients are called mr. Clients seek solutions to their practical problems, typically hoping that the rr can ascertain the cause of misfortune they have suffered.
 Common reasons for doing so include recurring nightmares, concerns about a child getting into university, financial woes, business concerns, or physical ailments.
 Some clients turn to the rr after being dissatisfied with the diagnosis or treatment administered by medical professionals.

 Although both sexes do consult rr, most clients are female.
 From his fieldwork in the 1990s, Chongho Kim found that most clients were women in their late fifties and early sixties, while that same decade Kendall noted that most clients in Seoul and its environs were small entrepreneurs, such as owners of small companies, shops, and restaurants.
 By the early 21st century, Sarfati observed, many young people had become clients of rr as part of a spiritual search or for counselling.
-Clients do not generally regard themselves as being committed exclusively to rr, and may deem themselves Buddhists or Christians, but rr often think that their rituals will please the spirits regardless of their client's beliefs.
+Clients do not generally regard themselves as being committed exclusively to Musok, and may deem themselves Buddhists or Christians, but rr often think that their rituals will please the spirits regardless of their client's beliefs.